Weather

 What to Do

 If you do happen to be in Bogotá, you need to make a special trip up to Cerro Monserrate.
-This peak clocks in at over 10,000 feet, and its one of the nation's top tourist draws due to the panoramic views it affords of Bogotá below.
-What outsiders may not know is that every year at the beginning of December the peak of Cerro Monserrate comes alive with Christmas lights and decorations.
-Come up for sunset, when Bogota lights up from below while you're awash in Christmas colors from above.
+This peak clocks in at over 10,000 feet (3,048 m), and it's one of the nation's top draws due to the panoramic views it affords of Bogotá below.
+What outsiders may not know is that every year at the beginning of December, the peak of Cerro Monserrate comes alive with Christmas lights and decorations.
+Come up for sunset, when Bogotá lights up from below while you're awash in Christmas colors from above.

-Also be sure to travel a few hours north to Villa de Leyva, located in Boyacá Department.
-No one kicks off Christmas season in Colombia quite as raucously as this colonial gem of a town (more on this below).
+Also, be sure to travel a few hours north to Villa de Leyva.
+No one kicks off the Christmas season in Colombia quite as raucously as this colonial gem of a town (more on this below).
+Alternatively, head south toward Neiva and make a point to check out the Tatacoa Desert now that the skies are more consistently clear, making it ideal for hiking, exploring the dramatic red and gray landscapes, and—most famously—stargazing at night.

 December Events

-Feria de Cali.
-From the 25th to 30th of December, Cali reminds the world why it’s synonymous with salsa.
-There are live music concerts, Paso Fino horse parades, revelry, and, of course, much dancing.
+La Feria de Cali.
+From December 25 to 30, Cali reminds the world why it's synonymous with salsa.
+There are live music concerts, Paso Fino horse parades, revelry, and much dancing.

 Traveling to Colombia in December?
-Check out these great itinerary ideas.
+Check out these great itineraries

-December Holiday Adventure in Colombia.
-This fun and festive 7-day Latin American adventure starts in Medellín, a city that goes bonkers with Christmas lights.
+December Holiday Adventure in Colombia - 7 Days.
+This fun and festive Latin American adventure starts in Medellín, a city that goes bonkers with Christmas lights.
 From here, you'll head to lakeside Guatapé for hiking, visit a coffee farm, and then fly to Cartagena—a fairy-tale city that draws an international crowd.

 More Helpful Information